Rishavkapil/DevOps_Notes/Docker/Docker.md

 ###### Registry
-it is a place where you can deploy an image Docker hub is a type registry , AWS has its own registry
+it is a place where you can deploy an image.
+Docker hub is a type registry , AWS has its own registry